Quantroup/gifoverlay.sh/README.md

 -h , --help : lists this help

--t , --tile : tile the gif
+-t , --tile : tile the gif (thanks to stackoverflow user GeeMack!)

 -m=foo , --mask=foo : use the file foo for a mask (this copies the alpha channel of the template) (thanks to @piconaut for help!)